Kafka Streams: Real-Time Stream Processing Applications

 SessionState state = store.get("user-123");

-This is powerful for building real-time applications that need low-latency access to computed state.
+This is useful for building real-time applications that need low-latency access to computed state.
 A sessionization application can serve session data directly from its local state store without querying a database.

 Storing too much in state stores